MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 #### Cluster autoscaling

 To keep up with application demand, the [Cluster Autoscaler](./cluster-autoscaler-overview.md) watches for pods that can't be scheduled due to resource constraints and scales the number of nodes in the node pool accordingly.
-When nodes don't have running pods, Cluster Autoscaler will scale down the number of nodes.
-Note that Cluster Autoscaler profile settings apply to all autoscaler-enabled nodepools in the cluster.
-To learn more, see [Cluster Autoscaler best practices and considerations](./cluster-autoscaler-overview.md#best-practices-and-considerations).
+When nodes don't have running pods, the Cluster Autoscaler scales down the number of nodes.
+The Cluster Autoscaler profile settings apply to all autoscaler-enabled node pools in a cluster.
+For more information, see [Cluster Autoscaler best practices and considerations](./cluster-autoscaler-overview.md#best-practices-and-considerations).

 #### Node autoprovisioning

-Complicated workloads may require several node pools with different VM size configurations to accommodate CPU and memory requirements.
+Complicated workloads might require several node pools with different VM size configurations to accommodate CPU and memory requirements.
 Accurately selecting and managing several node pool configurations adds complexity and operational overhead.
-[Node Autoprovision (NAP)](./node-autoprovision.md?tabs=azure-cli) simplifies the SKU selection process and decides, based on pending pod resource requirements, the optimal VM configuration to run workloads in the most efficient and cost effective manner.
+[Node Autoprovision (NAP)](./node-autoprovision.md?tabs=azure-cli) simplifies the SKU selection process and decides the optimal VM configuration based on pending pod resource requirements to run workloads in the most efficient and cost effective manner.

 > [!NOTE]
-> Refer to [Performance and scaling for small to medium workloads in Azure Kubernetes Service (AKS)](./best-practices-performance-scale.md) and [Performance and scaling best practices for large workloads in Azure Kubernetes Service (AKS)](./best-practices-performance-scale-large.md) for additional scaling best practices.
+> For more information on scaling best practices, see [Performance and scaling for small to medium workloads in Azure Kubernetes Service (AKS)](./best-practices-performance-scale.md) and [Performance and scaling best practices for large workloads in Azure Kubernetes Service (AKS)](./best-practices-performance-scale-large.md) for additional scaling best practices.

 ## Save with Azure discounts

 ### Azure Reservations

 If your workload is predictable and exists for an extended period of time, consider purchasing an [Azure Reservation](/azure/cost-management-billing/reservations/save-compute-costs-reservations) to further reduce your resource costs.
 Azure Reservations operate on a one-year or three-year term, offering up to 72% discount as compared to pay-as-you-go prices for compute.
-Reservations automatically apply to matching resources. _Best for workloads that are committed to running in the same SKUs and regions over an extended period of time._
+Reservations automatically apply to matching resources. ***Best for workloads that are committed to running in the same SKUs and regions over an extended period of time***.

 ### Azure Savings Plan

-If you have consistent spend but your use of disparate resources across SKUs and regions makes Azure Reservations infeasible, consider purchasing an [Azure Savings Plan](/azure/cost-management-billing/savings-plan/savings-plan-compute-overview).
+If you have consistent spend, but your use of disparate resources across SKUs and regions makes Azure Reservations infeasible, consider purchasing an [Azure Savings Plan](/azure/cost-management-billing/savings-plan/savings-plan-compute-overview).
 Like Azure Reservations, Azure Savings Plans operate on a one-year or three-year term and automatically apply to any resources within benefit scope.
-You commit to spend a fixed hourly amount on compute resources irrespective of SKU or region. _Best for workloads that utilize different resources and/or different datacenter regions._
+You commit to spend a fixed hourly amount on compute resources irrespective of SKU or region. ***Best for workloads that utilize different resources and/or different data center regions***.

 ### Azure Hybrid Benefit